decretist/Dissertation/Chapter4/chapter4.md

 *Modo primum queritur* (3), *Nunc primum queritur* (3), *Primo queritur* (2), *Primum queritur* (2), *Hic primo queritur* (1), *Modo queritur* (1), *Queritur autem* (1).

-[^55]: Indeed, it is worth reminding the reader here that Burrows's Delta indicates that the case statements are even less likely to have been written by the same author as the *dicta* collections in the *Decretum* than are the samples from the pseudo-Augustinian *De vera et falsa penitentia* quoted by Gratian in *de Penitentia*.